llama-nl/VirtualSteering/README.md

 **Important**: For the plugin to work correctly, you must enable emulate touch from mouse in Project Settings under input_devices -> pointing.

 ### How to Use
-Instancate the virtual_steering.scn scene from `addons/VirtualSteering`,
+Instancate the `virtual_steering.scn` scene from `addons/VirtualSteering`.

-adjust the size if needed
+adjust the size, texture, etc if needed

 Access the output from another script (e.g., your car's main script) to control your vehicle's steering.

 ### Example
-Here's an example of how you might use the get_output() function in your car's script:
+Here's an example of how you might use the `get_output()` function in your car's script:
 ```gdscript
 extends VehicleBody3D